-Borrowing and Investment - General Strategy for 2019-20
+Borrowing and Investment - General Strategy for 2021/22

-2.5 The Capital Financing Requirement (CFR) represents the Council's underlying need to finance capital expenditure by borrowing or other long-term liability arrangements.
-An authority can choose to borrow externally to fund its CFR.
+2.6 The Capital Financing Requirement (CFR) represents the Council's underlying need to finance capital expenditure by borrowing or other long-term liability arrangements.
+A Council can choose to borrow externally to fund its CFR.
 If it does this, it is likely that it would be investing externally an amount equivalent to its total reserves, balances and net creditors.
-Alternatively, an authority can choose not to invest externally but instead use these balances to effectively "borrow internally" and minimise external borrowing.
-In between these two extremes, an authority may have a mixture of external and internal investments / external and internal borrowing.
+Alternatively, a Council can choose not to invest externally but instead use these balances to effectively "borrow internally" and minimise external borrowing.
+In between these two extremes, a Council may have a mixture of external and internal investments / external and internal borrowing.

-Table 1 below sets out the forecast CFR position for the Council as at March 2019 and forecast CFR and borrowing requirements over the following 3 years:
+Table 1 below sets out the forecast CFR position for the Council as at 31 March 2021 and forecast CFR and borrowing requirements over the following 5 years: